A Little Bit About Bruce

 Awards And Recognition

 Over the span of more than thirty years, Bruce’s writing and photography have earned him numerous awards from his peers.
+In 1987 he was selected to write the Canadian entry in the official America’s Cup Defence Program for the America’s Cup held in Perth, Australia, that year.
 His first national nomination came in 1987 when he was nominated as Nabisco Food Writer of the Year (Humour).
 In 1991 he was awarded the Lake Ontario Racing Council’s top honour for Best Colour and Composition in a sailing photo, as well as the Best Sailing Photo.
 In 2003 he won the Travel Media Association of Canada/Starwood Hotel’s Best Travel (People Photo – national).
 2005 saw him win the Metroland In-House Design and Layout Award.
 Then 2006 was a very good year for him as he won the Travel Media Association of Canada’s Best People Photo once again plus the Ontario Tourism Marketing Partnership Award for Best Travel Journalism and he capped the year off by taking home the prestigious international award of Caribbean Travel Photographer of the Year for his work on Trinidad’s annual Carnival.
 In 2011 he was once again on the podium to accept the Travel Media Association’s national award for Best Travel Photo (People), a feat which he repeated in 2014 along with a second place in family feature writing, and an Outstanding Achievement Award for Best Story About Travel In Canada.